-Laura lives with her father and her mother.
-At home, duties include washing clothes and cleaning.
+In her home, Laura helps by making beds and running errands.
+She lives with her father and her mother.
 Her father is employed and her mother is employed.
 There are 2 children in the family.

 As part of Compassion's ministry, Laura participates in church activities and Bible class.
 She is also in primary school where her performance is above average.
-Swimming, art and playing with dolls are her favorite activities.
+Swimming, art and listening to music are her favorite activities.

 Your love and support will help Laura to receive the assistance she needs to develop her potential.
 Please pray for her.